 This pattern consists of repeating rows of a single crochet pattern, and a double crochet pattern.
 Those stitch patterns are laid out below.
 The table below will list either “sc” or “dc,” which means to work those rows using the stitch patterns below.

-Single crochet rows (listed as “sc” in pattern):
+Single crochet rows (listed as “sc” in the pattern):

-Double crochet rows (listed as “dc” in pattern):
+Double crochet rows (listed as “dc” in the pattern):